What YOU need to know ahead of the 2022/23 North Caledonian League season kicking off this weekend

 The North Caledonian League season gets started on Saturday with the division boosted by Fort William and Clachnacuddin reserves.

-Fort were relegated from the Highland League, while Clach’s under-20s make the step in the NCL, following in the footsteps of Nairn County, who are preparing for their third successive term.
+Fort were relegated from the Highland League, while Clach’s under-20s make the step into the NCL, following in the footsteps of Nairn County’s youngsters, who are preparing for their third successive term.

 As well as the division offering eligible champions the chance to compete for the place in the Highland League, the league winners also secure a place in the Scottish Cup preliminary round.